kevin-at-datical/liquibase.github.com/get_started/quickstart_sql.md

 View [DATABASECHANGELOG Table](/documentation/databasechangelog_table.html) and [DATABASECHANGELOGLOCK Table](/documentation/databasechangeloglock_table.html) topics for more information.

 ### Additional Information
 This topic is great when you only have a handful of SQL scripts.
-However, if your list of scripts becomes too large to maintain in a formatted SQL changelog, you may want to break up your scripts into smaller more manageable chunks.
+However, if your list of scripts becomes too large to maintain in a formatted SQL *changelog*, you may want to break up your scripts into smaller more manageable chunks.

 See the [Database Migrations with Multiple SQL Files](/documentation/multiple-sql-migration.html) topic for more information on how to Migrate with Multiple SQL files.